Incoming freshman Kalen Etzler checked off to-do list that led to Ohio State

 One by one, year by year, Kalen Etzler checked items off his to-do list.

-As Etzler entered his freshman season at Convoy (Ohio) Crestview, one of his AAU coaches gave him an idea.
-If he wanted to be great, the coach said, he should write down what he wanted from the game in the next few years and look at it every day.
+As Etzler entered his freshman season at Crestview High School in northwestern Ohio, one of his AAU coaches gave him an idea.
+If he wanted to be great, the coach said, he should write down what he wanted from the game in the next few years and consult the list every day.
 Etzler did, setting the note as the background on his phone.

 Also on the list: playing Division I basketball in college.
-It’ll be the last item checked off the list when he arrives at Ohio State during the weekend of June 18 to begin his freshman year after a senior season that unfolded mostly without incident amid the COVID-19 pandemic.
+It’ll be the last item checked off the list when he arrives at Ohio State this weekend to begin his freshman year after a senior season that unfolded mostly without incident amid the COVID-19 pandemic.

 The Knights lost in a district semifinal, but Etzler was named Division IV district player of the year and a first-team all-state selection after averaging 19.3 points per game.
 Along the way, he reached 1,000 career points.

-Just as important to Etzler, he got a full final season with his friends.
-Crestview had one game canceled due to the pandemic, but it was able to be rescheduled.
+Just as important to Etzler, he got a full final season with his teammates.
+Crestview had one game postponed because of the pandemic, but it was able to be rescheduled.
 Its lone playoff win came on its home court, a first in school history.

-Listed at 6 feet 8, 180 pounds, Etzler is listed as a three-star power forward prospect, No. 150 nationally and No. 4 in Ohio, according to the 247Sports.com composite database.
-Etzler, who committed to Ohio State in May 2019, said that while he knows he will need to put on weight once he gets to college it has not been something coach Chris Holtmann has told him to worry about.
+Listed at 6 feet 8, 180 pounds, Etzler is a three-star power forward prospect, ranked No. 150 nationally and No. 4 in Ohio, according to the 247Sports.com composite database.
+Etzler, who committed to Ohio State in May 2019, said that while he knows he will need to put on weight when he gets to college it has not been something coach Chris Holtmann has told him to worry about.

-It’s an approach Etzler said he appreciated as he tried to enjoy his time at Crestview.
+It’s an approach Etzler said he appreciated as he tried to enjoy his final season at Crestview.

 That point was hammered home recently when Ohio State center Zed Key, who just completed his first season with the program, accompanied classmate Meechie Johnson Jr. to Etzler’s graduation party.
 Key, listed at 6-8, 245 pounds, wound up staying for an extra day, which got Etzler thinking.